-FirstService has a stock option plan (the "Option Plan") pursuant to which options to acquire Common Shares are granted to directors, officers and full-time employees of FirstService or its subsidiaries (other than Jay S. Hennick).
-A summary of the terms of the Option Plan is set out in the section entitled "Executive Compensation - Incentive Award Plans of FirstService - FirstService Stock Option Plan" contained in our Management Information Circular filed in connection with our meeting of shareholders held on April 6, 2022 (the "Meeting Circular"), which section is incorporated by reference herein and is available under our SEDAR profile at www.sedar.com.
-The maximum number of Common Shares subject to grants of options under the Option Plan is limited to 5,413,500, of which, as at the date hereof: (i) options exercisable for 2,575,749 Common Shares have been granted and are outstanding as at the date hereof; and (ii) options which were exercisable for 2,837,751 Common Shares have been exercised or expired as at the date hereof, leaving no options available for grant for Common Shares.
+FirstService has a stock option plan (the "Option Plan") pursuant to which options to acquire Common Shares may be granted to directors, officers and full-time employees of FirstService or its subsidiaries (other than Jay S. Hennick).
+A summary of the terms of the Option Plan is set out in the section entitled "Executive Compensation - Incentive Award Plans of FirstService - FirstService Stock Option Plan" contained in our Management Information Circular filed in connection with our meeting of shareholders held on April 3, 2024 (the "Prior Meeting Circular") and, once filed, our Management Information Circular to be filed in connection with our meeting of shareholders held on April 2, 2025 (the "Current Meeting Circular", and the Prior Meeting Circular, until replaced by the Current Meeting Circular, the "Meeting Circular"), which section is incorporated by reference herein and is available under our SEDAR+ profile at www.sedarplus.ca.
+The maximum number of Common Shares subject to grants of options under the Option Plan is limited to 7,313,500, of which, as at the date hereof: (i) options exercisable for 2,815,175 Common Shares have been granted and are outstanding; and (ii) options which were exercisable for 3,735,085 Common Shares have been exercised or expired, leaving options available for grant for 763,240 Common Shares.